HaroldAlmon/ProjectEuler/README.md

 You may find one or more solutions for a problem because I sometimes try an array or hashmap solution to the same problem.
-Most solutions are written in Java although I just started providing solutions in Ruby.
+Most solutions are written in Java although I have a few solutions in Ruby.

 The Java code has extensive refactoring based on the principles found in the books __Code Complete__ and __Clean Code__.
 I also